University Hospital Carl Gustav Carus Dresden

-- 1998 - 1999 Introduction to the Principles and Practice of Clinical Research.
+- 1998 - 1999 Basic Principles and Practice of Clinical Research (Introductory Course).

-- First EULAR (European League Against Rheumatism) / EUSTAR (European Scleroderma Trials and Research group) course on the assessment of the patient with systemic sclerosis.
+- First course on the evaluation of patients with systemic sclerosis EULAR (European League Against Rheumatism) / EUSTAR (European Scleroderma Trials and Research Group).

-- 2005 Medical Education Workshop "Gaining Experience in Teaching and Assessment", Medical University of Vienna.
+- 2005 Medical educational seminar "Gaining experience in teaching and assessment of knowledge", Medical University of Vienna.

-- 2007 Second EULAR/EUSTAR course on the assessment of the patient with systemic sclerosis.
+- 2007 Second EULAR/EUSTAR evaluation course for patients with systemic scleroderma.

-- 1994 Austrian State Prize for Fundamental Research in the Field of the Rheumatology.
+- 1994 Austrian State Prize for Basic Research in Rheumatology.

-- 2002 EULAR Fellow – ARC-EULAR International Exchange Award.
+- 2002 EULAR Member – ARC-EULAR International Exchange Award.

-- 2004 Poster Award, First International Conference on Cutaneous Lupus Erythematosus.
+- 2004 Poster Award, First International Conference on Lupus Erythematosus.

-- 2005 Highest Scientific Award of Wyeth-Austrian Society for Rheumatology.
+- 2005 Award (1st degree) of the Wyeth Company and the Austrian Society for Rheumatology.